burnsr77/burnsr77.github.io/cv/index.md

 2017-present	International Advisory Board for *ACME: An International Journal for Critical Geographies*

+2020-present	Secretary &amp; Treasurer, *Digital Geographies* Specialty Group of the AAG*

-2016-present	Masters in GIS Renewal Committee, University of Calgary
+2016-2019	Masters in GIS Renewal Committee, University of Calgary

-2017, 2019	Program Committee for Spatial Knowledge and Information – Canada 2017

-2015-2016	Professional Science Master’s in GIS Steering Committee

 2013-2014	Secretary and Treasurer, *"Geographic Information Systems and Science" Specialty Group of the AAG*

-2012-2013	Leadership Collective Member, *"Socialist &amp; Critical Geography" Specialty Group of the AAG*
+2008-2013	Webmaster, Leadership Collective Member, *"Socialist &amp; Critical Geography" Specialty Group of the AAG*

-2008-2012	Webmaster, *"Socialist &amp; Critical Geography" Specialty Group of the AAG*